-Source: 11 SDR 92, effective January 16, 1985; 12 SDR 151, 12 SDR 155, effective July 1, 1986.
+Source: 11 SDR 92, effective January 16, 1985; 12 SDR 151, 12 SDR 155, effective July 1, 1986; 50 SDR 138, effective June 2, 2024.

 General Authority: SDCL 36-11-11(1).
-Law Implemented: SDCL 36-11-11(1).
+Law Implemented: SDCL 36-11-14, 36-11A-4.
 20:51:05:23.
 Distribution of dialysate or dialysis devices by the manufacturer or manufacturer's agent to a patient - Exempt from pharmacy licensure.
 A manufacturer of dialysate and dialysis devices or an agent of a manufacturer may ship dialysate and dialysis devices directly to a patient in this state, to an agent of the patient, or to a health care practitioner or institution, for administration or delivery of dialysis therapy, to a patient with chronic kidney failure, without being licensed as a pharmacy in this state if the following criteria have been met:

-- (1) The manufacturer or manufacturer's agent shipping the dialysate is licensed as a wholesaler or other drug distributor; - (2) The dialysate is stored and delivered in the original, sealed, and labeled package from the manufacturing facility; and - (3) The dialysate or dialysis devices are delivered only upon receipt of a prescription order issued by a licensed practitioner and only if an order from a licensed pharmacy is transmitted to the manufacturer or the manufacturer's agent.
+(1) The manufacturer or manufacturer's agent shipping the dialysate is licensed as a wholesaler or other drug distributor;

+(2) The dialysate is stored and delivered in the original, sealed, and labeled package from the manufacturing facility; and

+(3) The dialysate or dialysis devices are delivered only upon receipt of a prescription order issued by a licensed practitioner and only if an order from a licensed pharmacy is transmitted to the manufacturer or the manufacturer's agent.